• Skip to primary navigation

 • Cook the flour for a full minute, stirring constantly.
 If you don't allow the flour to cook with the butter prior to adding the wine, water and cream, the sauce will have a raw flour taste.
 Be sure to give it that minute to cook through.

-• Salt and pepper the mushroom mixture to taste prior to covering it with the breadcrumbs.
+• Salt and pepper the mushroom mixture to taste prior to covering it with the cheese and breadcrumbs.
 This is your chance to make sure the seasoning of the mushrooms is perfect.
 The only way to know for sure is to try them.
 Get out your tasting spoon and make sure it's just right.

 FAQs